FanFusion/ai-tutor/README.md

 - Support for multimedia content tags in both the syllabus and teaching responses
 - Stage-by-stage progression through the teaching content
 - Automatic evaluation of user answers with progress tracking
+- A state machine to control flow
+- Use tags to present multimodal input/output, (can use functional call to implement later)

+## Current issues
+* Not support Multiuser ,limite quota
+* Some UX bugs

 ## Setup